 The Obverse Of The 1899 Penny

-The word “LIBERTY” is inscribed on the headband.
-The inscription “UNITED STATES OF AMERICA” curves along the upper rim.
+The obverse displays a left-facing portrait of Lady Liberty wearing a Native American feathered headdress.
+The word “LIBERTY” is inscribed on the headband, and “UNITED STATES OF AMERICA” curves along the upper rim.

 The date “1899” appears at the bottom of the coin.

-Despite the coin’s name, the portrait is not a Native American.
-It represents Lady Liberty wearing a feathered headdress inspired by Native American culture.
+Despite the coin’s popular name, the portrait is not a Native American — it represents Lady Liberty wearing a feathered headdress inspired by Indigenous American culture.

 The Reverse Of The 1899 Penny

-At the bottom, a ribbon binds the wreath together with three arrows.
-These arrows represent the nation’s readiness to defend its sovereignty.
-A federal shield sits at the top, symbolizing unity and protection.
+The reverse features an oak wreath encircling the denomination “ONE CENT.”
+At the bottom, a ribbon binds the wreath together with three arrows symbolizing the nation’s readiness to defend itself.
+A federal shield sits at the top, representing national unity and protection.

 Other Features Of The 1899 Penny